European Stores Pull Products Linked To Brazil Deforestation - UrduPoint

 "We look at the origin of the products that we would have in other countries -- if we find any -- to make similar decisions if the case arises," Carrefour's director of corporate social responsibility Agathe Grossmith told AFP.

-Mighty Earth said other chains including Albert Heijn in the Netherlands, Lidl and Sainsbury's and Princes in Britain were taking similar initiatives.
+Mighty Earth said other chains including Albert Heijn in the Netherlands, Lidl, Sainsbury's and Princes in Britain were taking similar initiatives.

 A spokesman for Sainsbury's, which sources the bulk of its beef products from Britain and Ireland, told AFP the company was taking measures to ensure sourcing of its corned beef products outside Brazil.